Adventure Fundraising Resources

-Big City Mountaineers is committed to supporting our Summit for Someone participants every step of the way, helping to ensure you reach your fundraising goal and have fun while doing it!
+Big City Mountaineers is committed to supporting our adventure fundraising campaign participants every step of the way, helping to ensure you reach your fundraising goal and have fun while doing it!
 We’ll get you set up with a donation campaign page and encourage you to take full advantage of the various fundraising tools that we have gathered for your use, including direct support from BCM staff.

 Helping your donors to connect with your adventure fundraising campaign and the overall mission of Big City Mountaineers is crucial.
 Click here to find photos, videos, flyers, stories, and testimonials to help you share a compelling story.

 Social media platforms like Facebook, Instagram, and Twitter can be incredibly powerful agents for connecting with your personal network of friends and family… the people most likely to support your adventure fundraising campaign.
 We are overhauling our collection of posts, but you can start with this small selection of content for now.

 Feeling stuck on how to put your adventure campaign and how it relates to supporting youth programming with Big City Mountaineers into words?
 We’ve got you covered.
 You’ll also find important forms to help your donors get involved by clicking here.

 Outdoor adventures can sometimes be physically challenging and require a relatively high level of fitness.
 If you are interested in pushing yourself to try something new outdoors, that’s great!
 We have compiled the following additional resources for you to peruse and make use of in ways that best fit your needs and personal circumstances.